Caroline1123/weather-app/README.md

 ## Features

-- Displays weather for the 5 upcoming days
+- Displays weather for 5 days
 - Enables city search
 - Latest city searched is saved to local storage and displayed upon loading the page
 - Responsive page